Obong2024/LITA-Capstone-Project-1/README.md

 ### Project Overview
 ------
-Basically the project is meant to explore, gather and analyze the sales performance of a retail store to uncover some key insights such as top-selling products, regional performance, and monthly sales trends.
-Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.The goal is to produce an interactive Power BI dashboard that highlights these findings.
+The project focuses on exploring, collecting, and analyzing the sales performance of a retail store to reveal key insights, such as best-selling products, regional performance, and monthly sales trends.
+Excel formulas will be used to calculate metrics like average sales per product and total revenue by region.
+The ultimate goal is to create an interactive Power BI dashboard that showcases these findings

 ### Project Objectives